KondetiAravind/CONTACT_MANAGEMENT_SYSTEM/README.md

-# 📇 Contact Management System (C Language)
+# 📇 Contacts Management System (C Language)

-This is a simple **Contact Management System** written in the **C programming language**.
+This is a simple **Contacts Management System** written in the **C programming language**.
 It is a terminal-based application that allows users to manage contacts by adding, viewing, editing, deleting, and searching entries.
 ANSI escape codes are used to enhance the terminal interface with colored output.

 ---